Are there 120V Germicidal Lamps?

 Environmentally Friendly

-UV radiation is environmentally friendly, sterilizing without the use of chemicals; toxic chemicals require specialized storage and handling; without chemical usage, there is no concern of overdosing or process by-products.
+UV radiation is environmentally friendly, disinfecting without the use of chemicals; toxic chemicals require specialized storage and handling; without chemical usage, there is no concern of overdosing or process by-products.

 Cost Effective